How do you teach yourself about storytelling? Why is it that some copywriters seem to nail it, while others flounder?

 BONUS — FAVORITE FICTION + NARRATIVE NON-FICTION BOOKS:

 I think all great writers need to be great readers.
-If you’re feeling stuck on technical books, or like banging your head against the subway door when you’re heading home from work late, then toss the technical books to the side and pick up a great fiction book.
-The point of a story is to become absorbed in it, and we can pick up great habits by reading good works.
+If you’re feeling stuck on technical books, then toss the technical books to the side and pick up a great fiction book.
+The point of a story is to become absorbed in it.
+We can pick up great habits by reading good works.
 (Although a few of the books above, like A Million Miles, Bird by Bird, Still Writing, and On Writing read like narratives).

 Some of my recent favorites in fiction and narrative non-fiction are: